 Microtubules are long and rigid filaments.
 Their length (1 – 10 μm) and their persistence length (≈ 1mm) exceeding the size of most cells, microtubules are often bent (inside cells).
-A cell is a crowded dynamic 3D environment inside which the microtubule network is constantly dynamic, microtubule bending comes from motor activity and/or encounter with obstacles such as microtubules, organelles or the cell edge.
+A cell is a crowded dynamic 3D environment inside which the microtubule network is constantly dynamic.
+Microtubule are bent by molecular motor activity and/or encounter with obstacles such as other microtubules, organelles or the cell edge.
 How are those constraints, imposed by the cytoplasm and the cell shape/volume, impacting the organization of the microtubule network?

 Several studies have addressed these questions showing, for example, that microtubule network organization participate in cell shape but also that the cell shape feedbacks on the microtubule network organization (Hamant and Traas, 2009 – Minc, Bratman et al., 2009 – Terenna et al., 2008 – Dixit and Cyr, 2004 – Eren et al., 2010).